College Planning Calendar

 -

 Not yet sure where you want to go to college next year?
-Use spring break to get a last look.
+Use spring break to get another look.
 Your family can even make a vacation out of it.

 -